pattirock/movies-app/README.md

 npm start
 ```

-This boilerplate is built using [create-react-app](https://github.com/facebookincubator/create-react-app) so you will want to read the User Guide for more goodies.
+This app is built using [create-react-app](https://github.com/facebookincubator/create-react-app).